Shuvam1024/shuvam1024-ezNN/README.md

 # Building

-simpleNN is contained in a few source files.
-To use simpleNN, simply add the following files to your project:
+ezNN is contained in a few source files.
+To use ezNN, simply add the following files to your project:
-- `simpleNN.c`
+- `ezNN.c`
-- `simpleNN.h`
+- `ezNN.h`

-To build the driver commandline tool `runSimpleNN`, you need the following additional files:
+To build the driver commandline tool `runEzNN`, you need the following additional files:
 - `readwrite_csv.c`
 - `readwrite_csv.h`
 - `main.c` (driver code for command line tool)
-- To compile runSimpleNN:
+- To compile runEzNN:
-  -   gcc -o  runSimpleNN simpleNN.c readwrite_csv.c main.c -lm
+  -   gcc -o  runEzNN ezNN.c readwrite_csv.c main.c -lm

-# Usage of `runSimpleNN` command-line tool
+# Usage of `runEzNN` command-line tool

 Usage:

-`runSimpleNN`
+`runEzNN`
 > &lt;mode&gt;
 > &lt;list_of_layers&gt;
 > &lt;list_of_activations&gt;